milleniumbug/cpp-ide-comparison/CodeBlocks/main_autocompletion_singlefile_0_1.md

 ![no-type](_1.png)

-Many names are listed, but there's no visible distinction which names are types, functions or variables.
+Many names are listed, but only from standard library, there are no names from the current file.
+There's no visible distinction which names are types, functions or variables.

 ![std_](_2.png)